Commands

 sidecar task add "<title>" [--description "<text>"] [--priority low|medium|high] [--by human|agent] [--json]

-Add a follow-up task to the project.
+Add a lightweight follow-up task to the project.
 Useful for capturing work that should happen later without losing track of it.

 When: